Michael Magro, MBA Program Director

-- If taken prior to admission to the School of Business, the course was taken within three years of admission.
+If taken prior to admission to the Byrd School, the course was taken within three years of admission.

 The following requirements must be met for the Master of Business Administration degree:

-The graduation application can be obtained from, and must be returned to, the Registrar’s Office by the application deadline.
+The graduation application can be submitted online through Hornet Hub and must be submitted by the application deadline.

 Schedule of Classes